 This Cambodian cucumber salad recipe for nhoam trasak – also spelt gnoam trasak or gnoam tra-sakk – makes a fantastic year-round salad if you’re lucky to live in a sultry tropical climate, such as that of Cambodia, or a colossal country like Australia where you can source cucumbers from one state or another throughout the year.

 I was recently chatting to a Khmer-American friend on social media who said it was a shame there weren’t more Cambodian salads.
-My immediate response was something to the effect that “there might not be many, but Cambodian salads are the best”, which explains why we’ve got so many Cambodian salad recipes here – everything from a classic banana flower chicken salad to the pork and jicama salad, one of our favourites.
+My immediate response was something to the effect that “there might not be many, but Cambodian salads are the best”, which explains why we’ve got so many Cambodian salad recipes here – everything from a classic banana flower chicken salad to the pork and jicama salad.

 Cambodian Cucumber Salad Recipe for Nhoam Trasak, a Fantastic Filling Year-Round Salad